 This post details the estimated cost of travel in Costa Rica.
-Below you will find suggested shoestring and more comfortable backpacking budgets.
-We also have some information about typical backpacker costs and sample prices for anyone travelling independently in this Central American country.
+Below you will find a suggested shoestring and more comfortable Costa Rica backpacking budget.
+We also have some information about typical costs and sample prices for anyone travelling independently in this Central American country.

 More Comfortable Costa Rica Backpacking Budget